 Garmin Body Battery is a feature on Garmin devices that aims to offer insight into your energy and readiness for training.
 The feature is available on a number of watches from the company.
 But is it a useful feature?
 How does it work?
 Allow us to explain.

 How Garmin Body Battery works

 According to Garmin’s website, Body Battery combines heart rate variability (HRV), stress, and activity data to calculate the user’s likely energy reserves.
-It uses this information to generate a number between 1-100, where 100 is maximum energy.
+It uses this information to generate a number between 1-100.